brunoserp/Data-analysis/Python/EN/2020 USA presidential electors/README.md

 </ol>

 <h2>Future Work</h2>
-<p>Future improvements may include a deeper analysis of the factors influencing voter turnout and exploring additional demographic variables.
+<p>Future improvements may include a deeper analysis of the factors influencing voter intention and exploring additional demographic variables.
 Enhanced visualizations could also be developed to better communicate findings.</p>

 </body>
 </html>